 - 1. Adhere to requirements, laboratory protocols and instructions delineated in the Nursing Student Handbook. - 2.
 Achieve a minimum grade of 75 in RNSG 1105, RNSG 1201, RNSG 1215, RNSG 1309 and RNSG 1341 and pass the clinical courses (RNSG 1160 and RNSG 1260) to advance to second semester. - 3.
 Regularly attend class and skill check-off sessions in skills lab.
 Lab attendance for skill check-offs is required.
 The course coordinator will keep record of absences in the skills lab.
 Excessive lab absences will contribute to a failing grade.
 After a third excused or unexcused absence from lab, the option of withdrawing from the course will be discussed with the student.
-In the event of a lab absence it is the student's responsibility to contact the course coordinator or the lab instructor for scheduling a time to make-up the skill(s).
-No skill make-up will be allowed during scheduled class time. - 4.
+In the event of a lab absence it is the student's responsibility to contact the course coordinator for scheduling a time to make-up class time.
+No skill(s) make-up will be allowed during scheduled class time. - 4.
 Be on time for each skills lab.
 Entering the skills lab late is disruptive to the instructor and fellow students. - 5.
 Apply skills and theory taught in the classroom to practice in the skills lab. - 6.
 Refer to "Learning Units" tab on Blackboard to access information specific to each unit.
 Utilize laboratory objectives for study.
 These objectives are statements of the minimum competencies to be achieved.
 Read and study references, and learn unfamiliar terms prior to class. - 7.
 Be responsible for any material covered through audio-visual media, online class presentation, independent study, required readings, and guest speakers.
 In the case of contradictory information, and unless otherwise directed, the course textbooks are the authority to be used.
-Skill Checklists to Accompany Taylor's Clinical Nursing Skills is the standard utilized for skill development and check-off. - 8.
-Utilize opportunities to practice skills and/or ask questions.
-Some skill check-offs may require making an appointment with the lab instructor.
-Refer to "Open Lab Hours" tab on Blackboard for open practice times.
-The student should follow instructions provided by the course coordinator. - 9.
-Attend reviews to prepare for examinations and as offered according to preferences of the course coordinator.
-Attendance at exam reviews is highly encouraged, but not required. - 10.
-Complete all skill check-offs, quizzes, and two-part final exam.
+Skill Checklists to Accompany Taylor's Clinical Nursing Skills is the standard utilized for skill development and check-off.